 25 May 2018

-‘According to Coastal Risk Australia, sea level rise is expected to flood parts of the Sydney Airport runway.
+“According to Coastal Risk Australia, sea level rise is expected to flood parts of the Sydney Airport runway.
 This flooding occurs even in the low scenario, where the expectation is that there would be a worldwide reduction in global emissions.
-What current modelling is our company using for this, and when will this information become available to shareholders?’
-A shareholder asked today at the Sydney Airport annual general meeting.
+What current modelling is our company using for this, and when will this information become available to shareholders?” a shareholder asked today at Sydney Airport’s annual general meeting.

-Protecting the runway from inundation or moving it to higher ground pose massive costs and disruption to the airport’s business, so it’s concerning that the chairman isn’t taking it seriously.
+Protecting the runway from inundation or moving it to higher ground will pose massive costs and disruption to the airport’s business, so it’s worrying that the chairman isn’t taking it seriously.

 There was confusion amongst the board as to whether the company had committed to supporting the recommendations of the Financial Stability Board’s Task Force for Climate Related Financial Disclosures (TCFD).
 Market Forces’ research shows that, while Sydney Airport officially supports the TCFD, it has so far largely failed to deliver on the Task Force’s recommendations.

 The TCFD was created to provide a robust climate risk reporting framework, with particular focus on industries considered high risk.
-Transport, and therefore Sydney Airport, was included as one of the high risk categories.
+Transport, and therefore Sydney Airport, is one of these categories.

 Initially the CEO Geoff Culbert completely ignored the question – instead speaking about other initiatives the company had signed up to.
-When the shareholder push the CEO that he hadn’t actually answered the question, chairman Trevor Gerber said ‘we will be signing up to it.’
+When the shareholder pointed out to the CEO that he hadn’t actually answered the question, chairman Trevor Gerber said “we will be signing up to it.”

-They were both unable to give a time frame for implementation.
+Both men were unable to give a timeframe for implementation.
+Listen here:

 The board’s uncertainty around disclosure of climate change risks doesn’t fill shareholders with confidence that these risks are being adequately considered and managed.
 Sydney Airport operates in a sector defined by the TCFD as ‘high risk,’ and it is clear from Trevor Gerber’s comments on the airport flooding that the board is not taking climate change risks seriously.